Transferable qualities that make new Americans outstanding employees and business owners:

 AWED offers the following programs:

-PIBE: Professional Immigrant Bridge to Employment - facilitates integration by connecting highly skilled unemployed and underemployed individuals to jobs in growing industries, workplace language & communications training, job skills training and professional clothing drive.
+PIBE: Professional Immigrant Bridge to Employment - facilitates integration by connecting highly skilled unemployed and underemployed individuals to jobs in growing industries; also, workplace language & communications training, job skills training and professional clothing drive.
 With us, it’s personal.
 That's why, we get to know you and your goals, and we guide you every step of the way - no matter where you’ve come from, or where you want to go next, AWED is here to propel you forward

 African Women Entrepreneurship: designed to remove obstacles and address economic development participation for women